mbeckh/msvc-common/README.md

 ### Unit Tests
 This folder `test/` is home of all source files for automated tests.
 It is typically excluded for most code analysis.

+## License
+The code is released under the Apache License Version 2.0.
+Please see [LICENSE](LICENSE) for details and [NOTICE](NOTICE) for the required information when using the project in your own work.